HenrikSamuelsson/books-read/README.md

 By: Alexander A. Stepanov, Daniel E. Rose
 ISBN: 9780321942043
 ![Image of the book From Mathematics to Generic Programming](https://github.com/HenrikSamuelsson/books-read-2016/blob/master/Resources/Images/from_mathematics_to_generic_programming.png?raw=true)
-Principles of generic programming based on principles from abstract algebra.
+Discussions of generic programming based on principles from abstract algebra.
 Explains how to write effective and reusable code.

 This was the second time I read this book and I probably understood a little bit more than the first time.
 Will have to have at least one more go at the book to grasp everything.